nanoman689/interview_questions/README.md

 CSS priority is determined by specificity and inheritance.
 Every CSS rule has a particular weight, meaning it could be more or less important than the others or equally important.
 This weight defines which properties will be applied to an element when there are conflicting rules.

--Specificity: ID → class, psuedo-class → element, psudo-element
+- Specificity: ID → class, psuedo-class → element, psudo-element

--Inheritence: specified value → computed value → used value → actual value
+- Inheritence: specified value → computed value → used value → actual value

 **How can you use this system to your advantage?**
--When starting work on the CSS, use generic selectors, and add specificity as you go along;
+- When starting work on the CSS, use generic selectors, and add specificity as you go along;

--Using advanced selectors doesn’t mean using unnecessarily complicated ones;
+- Using advanced selectors doesn’t mean using unnecessarily complicated ones;

--Rely more on specificity than on the order of selectors, so that your style sheets are easier to edit and maintain (especially by others).
+- Rely more on specificity than on the order of selectors, so that your style sheets are easier to edit and maintain (especially by others).

 ### How do you calculate CSS weights then??
--If the element has inline styling, that automatically1 wins (1,0,0,0 points)
+- If the element has inline styling, that automatically1 wins (1,0,0,0 points)

--For each ID value, apply 0,1,0,0 points
+- For each ID value, apply 0,1,0,0 points

--For each class value (or pseudo-class or attribute selector), apply 0,0,1,0 points
+- For each class value (or pseudo-class or attribute selector), apply 0,0,1,0 points

--For each element reference, apply 0,0,0,1 point
+- For each element reference, apply 0,0,0,1 point

 You can generally read the values as if they were just a number, like 1,0,0,0 is "1000", and so clearly wins over a specificity of 0,1,0,0 or "100".
 The commas are there to remind us that this isn't really a "base 10" system, in that you could technically have a specificity value of like 0,1,13,4 - and that "13" doesn't spill over like a base 10 system would.

 ### What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 Only Bootstrap and Bourbon.io.
 The only thing I would change would possibly be some of the documentation of Bourbon, as I had a hard time getting that up and running corrrectly and there where some issues trying to create some custom CSS inside of Bourbon as well.